MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 ## Common object attributes

-All of the above objects have well-defined lifetimes where they're created and destroyed either directly by the local game instance, or using standardized notification mechanisms that are only signaled during windows of a game's choosing.
+All of the above objects have well-defined lifetimes.
+Each is created and destroyed either directly by the local game instance or using standardized notification mechanisms that are only signaled during a time window of a game's choosing.
 Working with notifications is described in more detail in a [later topic](concepts-async-operations.md).

 All of the PlayFab Party API objects also support the concept of a *custom context*, which is simply a way to store an optional, local-only "shortcut" pointer or value with the object.